Frequently Asked Questions

 What swimming strokes does my child need to know to join the team?

 Your child does not need to know any strokes to join the swim team.
 They do need to be able to swim the length of the lap pool (25 yards) without assistance and float comfortably on their back.
-The first practice will be used to evaluate swimmer readiness.
+MANDATORY new swimmer evaluations will be used to evaluate swimmer readiness.
 If the coach determines that the child is not able to be safe in the water, all fees will be refunded.
 Safety is our top priority at all times.

 What is SJSSL?